KhaleelKhan/academic-kickstart/content/authors/admin/_index.md

 I am a Masters student recently graduated in ”Information and Communication Engineering” course at TU Darmstadt,Germany.
 I have a final grade of 1.78 in my Masters with a Thesis focusing on Analog CMOS design.
 Since I have finished my degree, I am currently looking for new opportunities and am available immediately.
 I have a varied hardware/ software development experience, I enjoy coding and solving difficult challenges.

 You can download pdf versions of my CV from the Downloads bar on the top Menu.
-For questions or feedback, feel free to contact me using [Contacts](#contact) page (Email preferred).
+For questions or feedback, feel free to contact me using [Contacts](#contact) page (Linkedin preferred).